davis-cook98/SoftwareEngineeringProject/ClassDocuments/DivisionOfLabor.md

 # Division of Labor
 #### DISCLAIMER (We all worked on the documentation equally.
 Davis commited all of them because he made the repo originally.
 Please take that into account when looking at commit history.)
+#### DISCLAIMER PT.2 (Anthony accidentally pushed a private key for almost all of his commits so they were scrubbed.
+He had more commits.)

 ### Davis:
 - Worked on making everyone's part work together.